BlackCounter/ALLEndless/README.md

 # AmazonLambdaAlternative
-This repo is Amazon Lambda Alternative
+This repo is allendless
+alternative cloud endless lambda for amazon lambda